ahnaf4D/my_first_laptop_serverside_api/readme.md

-Your README.md is off to a good start!
-Here's a polished version for you:

----

 # My First Laptop API

 This API, built with Express.js, serves data about laptops.
 It provides endpoints to retrieve all laptops and individual laptop data based on their IDs.